Multfinite/RA2BriefingGen/readme.md

 		14=Good luck, Comrade!
 		20=------ALLIES (ATTACKERS, 1234)--------
 		21=The Soviet invasion of Europe was successful.
 All of Europe is occupied and the British Isles are the last bastion of the civilized world.
-		23=Commander, you and your ñolleagues must land in Normandy and after regain Paris and adjacent territories.
+		23=Commander, you and your colleagues must land in Normandy and after regain Paris and adjacent territories.
 		24=Note: your colleague at forefront (1) needs you.
 		25=Good luck, commander!
 		30=-------------------------------------------